rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 You can interactively try integration demo below.
 Inspect the source code and see the live output.
 ### Snap Integration Demo

 Sample backend integration in NodeJS (hosted on CodeSandbox), and frontend integration in HTML+Javascript.
-Wait until the window/iframe below is fully loaded, you will see Snap Transaction Token as as result of API response, and you can click **"Pay"** to test the frontend.
+Please wait until the window/iframe below is fully loaded, you will see Snap Transaction Token as as result of API response on backend, and you can click **"Pay"** to test the frontend.
 Click **"Open Sandbox"** to see/edit the full source code.

 [Repl.it demo Midtrans NodeJS](https://codesandbox.io/embed/serene-bell-yfjjd?fontsize=14&hidenavigation=0&theme=dark ':include :type=iframe width=100% height=600px')